 Success Rate Statistics

-I’d like to provide you with some statistics as to the relative success rates of those who go unrepresented before the Social Security Administration.
+I want to provide statistics on the relative success rates of those who go unrepresented before the Social Security Administration.

 These statistics are taken from the following article: Russell Engler, Connecting Self-Representation to Civil Gideon: What Existing Data Reveal About When Counsel is Most Needed, 37 FORDHAM URB.
 L. J.37 (2010).

-Engler cites at least three studies which reported higher success rates for represented claimants than unrepresented claimants.
-As set forth in greater detail below, Herbert Kritzer reported success rates approximately 15-30% higher for represented claimants, the Maryland Action Plan reported a 24% gap in success rates, and William Popkin reported a 23% gap in success rates.
+Engler cites at least three studies that reported higher success rates for represented claimants than unrepresented claimants.
+As outlined below, Herbert Kritzer reported success rates approximately 15-30% higher for represented claimants, the Maryland Action Plan reported a 24% gap in success rates, and William Popkin reported a 23% gap.
 Engler, a law school professor, concludes that these studies “provide consistent data confirming that represented claimants fare far better than unrepresented ones in their social security disability appeals.”
 (Engler at 59) (emphasis added).

-Engler further notes that Kritzer reported on another study from the 1970s, the Boyd Report, which found that appellants represented by attorneys were successful in 78.4% of the cases, appellants represented by nonlawyer advocates or non-attorney representatives were successful in 51.5% of cases, while unrepresented appellants succeeded in only 28.3% of the cases.
+Engler further notes that Kritzer reported on another study from the 1970s, the Boyd Report, which found that appellants represented by attorneys were successful in 78.4% of the cases, appellants represented by nonlawyer advocates or non-attorney representatives were successful in 51.5% of cases.
+In comparison, unrepresented appellants succeeded in only 28.3% of the cases.
 (Engler at 59 and 59 n.93).

-Engler further cites to a publication by the Advisory Council of the Maryland Legal Services Corp. entitled “Action Plan for Legal Services to Maryland’s Poor” (Jan.
-1988) (unpublished report, on file with the University of Baltimore Law Library) [hereinafter “Maryland Action Plan”].
-The Maryland Action Plan discusses data from the 1980s and reported a success rate of 60% for represented claimants, and only 36% for unrepresented ones.
+Engler further cites a publication by the Advisory Council of the Maryland Legal Services Corp. entitled “Action Plan for Legal Services to Maryland’s Poor” (Jan.
+1988) (unpublished report, on file with the University of Baltimore Law Library) [from now on “Maryland Action Plan”].
+The Maryland Action Plan discusses data from the 1980s and reported a success rate of 60% for represented claimants and only 36% for unrepresented ones.
 (Engler at 59, n.
 91).